HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 Bytes and dimensions are interesting on their own, but to get a sense of how compressed the web's image data is, we need to put bytes and pixels together, to calculate _bits per pixel_.
 Doing so allows us to make apples-to-apples comparisons of the information density of images, even if those images have different resolutions.

 In general, bitmaps on the web decode to eight bits of information per channel, per pixel.
-So if we have an RGB image with no transparency, we can expect a decoded, uncompressed image to weigh in at [24 bits per pixel](https://en.wikipedia.org/wiki/Color_depth#True_color_(24-bit)).
+So if we have an RGB image with no transparency, we can expect a decoded, uncompressed image to weigh in at <a hreflang="en" href="https://en.wikipedia.org/wiki/Color_depth#True_color_(24-bit">24 bits per pixel</a>).
 A good rule of thumb for _lossless_ compression is that it should reduce filesizes by a 2:1 ratio (which would work out to 12 bits per pixel for our 8-bit RGB image); the rule of thumb for 1990s-era lossy compression schemes (JPEG and MP3) was a 10:1 ratio (2.4 bits/pixel).
-It should be noted that, depending on image content and encoding settings, these ratios vary *widely*, and modern JPEG encoders like [MozJPEG](https://github.com/mozilla/mozjpeg) typically outperform this 10:1 target at their default settings.
+It should be noted that, depending on image content and encoding settings, these ratios vary *widely*, and modern JPEG encoders like <a hreflang="en" href="https://github.com/mozilla/mozjpeg">MozJPEG</a> typically outperform this 10:1 target at their default settings.

 So, with all of that context, here's how the web's images stack up: